bucs445fall2025/project-uchiha-clan/sprints/ch3-sprint/sprint.md

     - Increases a blog post's popularity, based on how many people have made it
 Ideas:
 - Report System?
+    - Might be feature creep (let's assume for now users have good intentions)
+    - Devs able to review peoples recipes to verify not spam/botting
-- Calorie/Macro Tracker?
+- Calorie/Macro Tracker
+    - Users able to track their daily macros, by inserting what they have eaten into the web application
+    - May have to manual insert macros of meal (depending on our database of foods)

 ## **Deliverables:**
 [List what will be delivered by the end of the project, such as a working MVP (Minimum Viable Product), specific features, documentation, etc.]
 - Working Product:
   - Site where a user can complete the Blog, Search, and Public Interaction portions listed in the scope
-  - Clean, aesthetic, neat site with smoth UI interactions ?
+  - Clean, aesthetic, neat site with smooth UI interactions
+  - User can easily/efficiently track Calories/macros throughout their day
+?
 Probably need to add more here, unsure of what else is needed. ?

 ## **Success Criteria:**
 [Define what will make this project successful.
 Examples include meeting deadlines, delivering core functionality, or achieving performance benchmarks.]
 - Dedication to work outside of class-time
   - Nothing "over-the-top", but efforts outside of class needed to deliver on a quality product
--
-?
+- Users find product easy to use, happy with what the site does
+- Measure gain of users/wk (if it goes live)
+- Loading and searching data is relatively quick to todays standards ?
 Need more here, add as you can ?

 ## **Assumptions:**
 [List any assumptions about the technology, users, or resources that could impact development.]
 ?
 Don't know what we should put here ?
+?
+Me either ?

 ## **Risks:**
 [Identify potential risks and challenges, such as technical limitations, resource constraints, or dependency issues.]
 - An obvious time limit of the semester's end
 - Limited knowledge of tools we would like to use
   - Need to make an effort to learn about tools necessary to make the product succeed
--
+- TBD
 ?
 Add as you can ?

 ## **Design / Architectural Review:**